taldavidi1993/leaderboard_api/README.md

 - **ScoreEntry**: Represents incoming requests.
 User and game IDs are flexible (string), but can be made stricter if needed.
 - **Game**:
     - `users`: Dictionary mapping user IDs to their UserScore objects for efficient lookup and updates.
-    - `sort_members`: List of sorted (user_id, UserScore) tuples, generated only when topK or rank queries are made to avoid redundant sorting.
+    - `sorted_users_cache`: List of sorted (user_id, UserScore) tuples, generated only when topK or rank queries are made to avoid redundant sorting.
-    - `sort_flag`: Boolean tracking whether sorting is needed.
+    - `is_sorted`: Boolean tracking whether sorting is needed.
 Updated whenever a user is added or their score changes.
 - **UserScore**: Holds each user's score, display name, and timestamp for fast access and ranking.

 ### 2. Sorting & Performance
-- Sorting is only performed when necessary (topK/rank queries) and cached using `sort_members` and `sort_flag` to avoid repeated sorting.
+- Sorting is only performed when necessary (topK/rank queries) and cached using `sorted_users_cache` and `is_sorted` to avoid repeated sorting.
 - Dictionary lookups for users are O(1), making score updates and queries efficient.

 ### 3. API Security